IBM/cp4ba-jam-in-a-box/docs/24.0.0/Solutions/Client Onboarding/README.md

 ## Reserve and Prepare the Jam-in-a-Box Single User Environment

-1. Reserve your environment on IBM TechZone from the <a href="https://techzone.ibm.com/collection/ibm-cloud-pak-for-business-automation-and-digital-labor-jam-in-a-box/environments" target="_blank">IBM Cloud Pak for Business Automation and Digital Labor - Jam-in-a-Box</a> collection by clicking on the **Jam in a Box - Single-User - CP4BA 24.0.0** tile
+1. Reserve your environment on IBM TechZone from the <a href="https://techzone.ibm.com/collection/ibm-cloud-pak-for-business-automation-and-digital-labor-jam-in-a-box/environments" target="_blank">IBM Cloud Pak for Business Automation and Digital Labor - Jam-in-a-Box</a> collection by clicking on the **Jam in a Box - Single-User - CP4BA 24.0.0** tile (coming soon)

       On the **Create a reservation** page make the following selections: